dalesgit/logseq-sd/pages/SD training Feb 13.md

 	- tap into your true self, connected, we are in community, close to others, support in harmonious ways
 	- interested having relationship with all the parts of me
 	- sit for a moment in the curious self
+	- I am able to have compassion, others respond,
 - Discussion